 CIMR has three categories of researcher:

 - PhD students supervised by core academic staff,

 - Visiting Fellows – Visiting fellowships are honorary and are awarded to, individuals such as entrepreneurs, venture capitalists and policy-makers who can contribute valuable experience and insight and contribute to the CIMR’s research and teaching and outreach activities.

 Research findings are disseminated and published in academic articles and the CIMR’s Working Paper Series.
 Helen Lawton-Smith is one of the Editors of the Journal, Strategic Change: Briefings in Entrepreneurial Finance, which is hosted at CIMR and published by Wiley.

 A key form of cross disciplinary engagement is through CIMR’s series of workshops and events, held on a termly basis, and through initiating and hosting international conferences.
 The events have a strong policy focus.

 CIMR has recently launched a research and teaching partnership with the Kogod School of Business, American University in Washington.

-CIMR is committed to gender equality and diversity.
+CIMR is committed to equality, diversity and inclusion.